Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-2-1.md

     - Menu with a link to Tizen Web site added
 - Common Tools
   - Emulator
-    - The following changes have been made in OpenGL® ES:
+    - The following changes have been made in OpenGL ES:
       - Support for the FBO extension for GLES1.1
       - Removal of SW mesa from the Tizen platform
     - systemd has been adopted for the Tizen platform booting
-    - Sleep mode performance on Ubuntu® and Mac OS® X has been enhanced by removing redundant CPU usage
+    - Sleep mode performance on Ubuntu and Mac OS X has been enhanced by removing redundant CPU usage
     - The orientation of the general purpose skin can be done with the skin indicator, which is by default located on the upper left corner and rotated along the skin
   - Emulator Manager
-    - Checking the OpenGL® capability of host has been added to enable and disable GPU acceleration automatically
+    - Checking the OpenGL capability of host has been added to enable and disable GPU acceleration automatically
   - Event Injector
     - The following changes have been made:
       - Support for the user acceleration sensor